deshmukhshw33/javascript-projects/javascript-project-bankist/README.md

  # Bankist App

 Bankist App is a modern and interactive JavaScript-based banking application.
 Designed as part of a learning project, it offers users the ability to manage accounts and perform core banking operations in a secure and user-friendly environment.

+You can find [LIVE DEMO](https://bankingui.netlify.app/) of an application here.

 ![Bankist App Screenshot](images/bankist-app-screenshot.png "Bankist App Homepage")